 When it comes to going the extra mile for additional security, integrating an authenticator method is the best way to meet the requirements of various users.
-It is viable to introduce passwordless practices that address valuable considerations of your organisations.
+It is viable to introduce passwordless practices that address valuable considerations of your organisation.
 So, it’s better to start considering the factors below.

 Make a list of specific threats your organisations face, from password spraying and credential breaches to man-in-the-browser, man-in-the-middle, and brute-force attacks.
 It’s better to find a passwordless method to solve these concerns and improve the customer experience and interaction with your business.

 Take your company’s technology into consideration and the technology required to deal with these counter-attacks.
-Like, external authenticators, platform authenticators, browser support, etc. So, incorporating both in-house and other technology can create unbreakable protection over the users’ data, which further enhances the customers’ experience.
+Like external authenticators, platform authenticators, browser support, etc. So, incorporating both in-house and other technology can create unbreakable protection over the users’ data, which further enhances the customers’ experience.

 As a company, every owner has to consider many factors related to authentication, and the cost is one of them.
-This cost will include the savings invested in initiating the passwordless program, support costs related to credential management, security costs associated with compromised or weak credentials.
+This cost will include the savings invested in initiating the passwordless program, support costs related to credential management, and security costs associated with compromised or weak credentials.

-And sometimes, the value present in the weak or compromised accounts is also considered because of security issues.
+And sometimes, the value present in weak or compromised accounts is also considered because of security issues.
 Once all considerations are taken into account, you can quickly maximise security and improve the user experience with passwordless authentication.

 After integrating the authenticator, you need to evaluate the browsers, devices, and apps that potential customers will use when interacting with your services and learn how to navigate using Identity Proofing and Biometric Authentication technology.
-You can bring changes and tweaks into the interface and make it even more user-friendly and highly secured.
+You can bring changes and tweaks into the interface and make it even more user-friendly and highly secure.